 - Engulfing mother (over-parent)

-The two styles sometimes overlap and a mother can swing from one side to the other.
+The two styles sometimes overlap and a mother can swing from one to the other depending on the situation or period of life.

-Both types of mothers make individuation -or the development as self as as a separate person- difficult.
+However, both types of mothers make individuation -or the development as self as as a separate person- difficult for the daughter.

 But she cares about how you look, how you make her look and what you can do for her.